← Field Notes

 For a company sitting at position four or lower, the question is not whether they are losing calls.
 They are.
 The question is whether that number would change how they are spending their marketing budget.

 Position four does not get a runner-up trophy.
 It gets nothing.
+That is exactly why showing up first matters more than showing up eventually in a local market.

 The most common mistake is filling out a Google Business Profile and walking away.